ninjaguardsheep/itsdave/posts/2019-09-27-boring-cycling-videos.md

 I'd been looking for a way to record interesting things I'd seen on rides, but shyed away from action cameras because they're for angry cyclists to film all the rucks they get in on the road.

-I'd been polling around with my 15 year old compact digital camera in a jersey pocket on rides _(its a [Fujifilm Finepix F10 ↗](https://en.wikipedia.org/wiki/Fujifilm_FinePix_F_series), and the photos it takes still hold up pretty well)_, but I'd inevitably get tired and forget or not be arsed to take photos as I went around.
+I'd been polling around with my 15 year old compact digital camera in a jersey pocket on rides _(its a [Fujifilm Finepix F10](https://en.wikipedia.org/wiki/Fujifilm_FinePix_F_series), and the photos it takes still hold up pretty well)_, but I'd inevitably get tired and forget or not be arsed to take photos as I went around.

-But, after rushing out to get a mount and a faster SD card _(turns out [not all class 10 cards are created equal ↗](https://gopro.com/en/us/news/choosing-a-memory-card-for-your-gopro), and if you want to shoot at 60fps or silly resolutions you need something fast)_ before we went away to The Dales.
+But, after rushing out to get a mount and a faster SD card _(turns out [not all class 10 cards are created equal](https://gopro.com/en/us/news/choosing-a-memory-card-for-your-gopro), and if you want to shoot at 60fps or silly resolutions you need something fast)_ before we went away to The Dales.
 I gave riding with the camera bar mounted a go, and got some great results.

 <iframe class="youtube" width="640" height="360" src="https://www.youtube.com/embed/HGpuFmBAqqQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>